-This is the pathname of the file into which to write a TSIG session key generated by named for use by nsupdate -1.
-If not specified, the default is /var/run/named/session.key.
+This is the pathname of the file into which to write a TSIG session key generated by named for use by nsupdate-l.
+If not specified, the default is /usr/local/var/run/session.key.
 (See Dynamic Update Policies, and in particular the discussion of the update-policy statement's local option, for more information about this feature.)